BIOL280 Cooperative Education: Biology/Biotechnology/Environmental Science

 - 10,000 minutes on the job

-- Must meet the criteria established for each major.
-Written permission of the Department of Science, Technology, Engineering, and Mathematics.
+- Permission of the Department of Science, Technology, Engineering and Mathematics

-- On-the-job experience and observation in a field directly related to the student's academic preparation and career objectives.
-Periodic meetings between College Coordinator and student are held to review actual experience and observation in light of theory and skills learned academically.
+- This course provides on-the-job experience and observation in a field directly related to the student's academic preparation and career objectives.
+Periodic meetings between instructor and student are held to review actual experience and observation in light of theory and skills learned academically.

 - VII.
 Required Course Content and Direction